benhoyt/benhoyt.github.com/writings/micropledge.md

 * Dec 2009: Attempted to sell microPledge software or IP
 * Feb 2010: Attempted to sell the company on Flippa.com
 * Feb 2013: We let the `micropledge.com` domain expire: the end of an era.

-## Conclusion

-My main take-away is that all of that learning-from-failure was very valuable to our future careers.
-Particularly valuable for my own career was the technical experience developing web apps with Python, and learning how to build software in a (small) team.

-Would we have succeeded if we had created microPledge knowing what we know now?
-I think we'd have a very good chance.
-We'd create a much simpler system and promote it to the right people.

-However, one thing we still wouldn't have: a presence in Silicon Valley.
-There is a reason Paul Graham and company [moved Y Combinator from Boston to Silicon Valley](https://www.youtube.com/watch?v=nqA-4EpafPM).
-It's a lot harder to raise funds for startups like this in little old New Zealand.
-That said, I think we could have been a local, smaller-scale success.

-Kickstarter succeeded -- and kudos to them -- by being simple and clear, and by making the system focus on the product the creator is trying to sell rather than the money mechanics.

-Would I do a startup again?
-Till now I've thought, "Nope.
-I want to work for more stable companies for a while."
-But writing this surprised and re-inspired me.
-Maybe it's time again!

-{% include sponsor.html %}